 What Makes Montana Ideal for Online Education?

 Although Montana's population is spread out all across the state, educational opportunities are generally easy to find.
-However, many of the state's biggest schools are clustered in major metropolitan regions, along with the largest density of Montana's college-educated residents.
+However, many of the state's well-known schools are clustered in major metropolitan regions, along with the largest density of Montana's college-educated residents.
 As a recent report from the Lumina Foundation shows, the Montana counties with the highest percentage of adults who have earned at least an associate degree are as follows:

 - Gallatin: 53.34 percent